eyad-alsawah/chess-with-dart-flutter/lib/algorithm.md

 ### **Testing For Checkmate**:
 * king is checked & player can neither move king to safety nor take the attacking piece:
    * king is checked:
-        * get pawn squares, and for each square, check if an enemy pawn exists
+        * get pawn squares, and for each square, check if an openent pawn exists
-        * get knight pieces, and for each square, check if an enemy knight exists
+        * get knight pieces, and for each square, check if an openent knight exists
-        * get vertical/horizontal pieces, and for each square, check if either an enemy rook/queen exist.
+        * get vertical/horizontal pieces, and for each square, check if either an openent rook/queen exist.
-        * get diagonal pieces, and for each square, check if either an enemy bishop/queen exist.
+        * get diagonal pieces, and for each square, check if either an openent bishop/queen exist.
     * player can neither move king to safety nor take the attacking piece:
         * get king squares, and for each square:
-        * get pawn squares, and for each square, check if an enemy pawn exists
+        * get pawn squares, and for each square, check if an openent pawn exists
-        * get knight pieces, and for each square, check if an enemy knight exists
+        * get knight pieces, and for each square, check if an openent knight exists
-        * get vertical/horizontal pieces, and for each square, check if either an enemy rook/queen exist.
+        * get vertical/horizontal pieces, and for each square, check if either an openent rook/queen exist.
-        * get diagonal pieces, and for each square, check if either an enemy bishop/queen exist.
+        * get diagonal pieces, and for each square, check if either an openent bishop/queen exist.
 * one of the players' time runs out:
         * for each player create a timer, and pause the timer if it isn't a player's turn
         * if either player's time runs out, the other player wins